 A Home Carer's Tax Credit is a tax credit given to married couples (who are jointly assessed for tax) where one spouse works in the home caring for a dependent person (the dependent person must not be a spouse.
 Where this tax credit is claimed the Home Carer is not entitled to the extended Standard Rate Cut Off Point normally given to married couples where both spouses are in receipt of income.
 If only one spouse has income or the Married Standard Rate Cut Off Point is sufficient to cover the combined income of both spouses then this issue doesn't arise.
 However if this is not the case the couple will receive whichever is the more beneficial treatment.
 They should be a child for whom Child Benefit is payable, a person aged 65 years or over or a person who is permanently incapacitated by reason of mental/physical infirmity.
 The dependent person must normally reside with the married couple or if they are relatives they must reside next door, on the same property or within two kilometres of the claimant).
-In 2006 it stood at a maximum of €770 (this figure is €900 fron 2008 on).
+In 2006 it stood at a maximum of €770 (this figure is €900 from 2008 on).
 A Home Carer's Tax Credit can be claimed when the married couple is jointly assessed for tax, one spouse works in the home caring for one or more dependent people and the home carer's own income (any taxable income such as income from a part-time job, dividends, etc. but does not include the Carer's Allowance payable by the Department of Social Protection) is below €5,080 in the tax year they are claiming for.
-If income exceeds €5,080 (2006-2011)the tax credit is reduced by one half of the income of the home carer that exceeds this limit up to the maximum of €6,620 in 2006/2007 and a maximum of €6,880 from 2008 to 2010.
-For example if in 2006 the claimant earned €6,000 the home carers credit would be reduced by:
+If income exceeds €,080 (2006-2011) the tax credit is reduced by one half of the income of the home carer that exceeds this limit up to the maximum of €6,620 in 2006/2007 and and the home carers credit would be the rate payable minus half of the income limit exceeded i.e. 770-460=€310.